gordon-cs/cplusplus-unittest/README.md

         //:tictactoe_test                       PASSED
         INFO: Build completed successfully, XX total actions

-    If you run it again, it should be very fast.
+    When you run it again, it should be very fast.
     If you run it again without changing any files, it will print "(cached) PASSED"
     to indicate that it didn't need to do anything.